Frequently Asked Questions

 Motor Vehicle Renewals ONLY: Renewal and refund window.
 Bring proof of insurance, your old registration, and the card we mailed you.
 Proof of insurance is the one thing we must have.
 We do not need your renewal notice or your registration to renew your car, it's just easier on both of us.
 Did you know most people can now register online for a nominal fee.
 Please click on the link on the side of the page.

-Moved?: Previous Nebraska registration, go to window 2; from out of state, see "registering a newly purchased vehicle" above.
+Moved?: Previous Nebraska registration, go to the renewal and refund window; from out of state, see "registering a newly purchased vehicle" above.
 Procedures are the same.
 There is no sales tax if previously properly registered